Neptune-Sky/SFSBuildSettings/README.md

 - Rotation amount changer
 - Unhide all hidden skins
 - Shrink part outlines as you zoom in
+- Greatly increased limits for zoom-in and zoom-out

 This is a very early version of the mod, and more will be released very soon.
 Stay tuned.